chazykeyz/lokole-app-terms-of-use/README.md

 **Last Updated: June 2025**

 Welcome to Lokole App.
-These Terms of Use (“Terms”) govern your access to and use of Lokole App (the “App”), operated by Charles Japhet Charles (“we,” “us,” or “our”).
+These Terms of Use (“Terms”) govern your access to and use of Lokole App (the “App”).
 By downloading, installing, or using the App, you agree to be bound by these Terms.
 If you do not agree, do not use the App.

 ---

 ## 1. Acceptance of Terms

-By using Lokole App, you affirm that you are at least 13 years old and capable of forming a binding contract.
+By using Lokole App, you affirm that you are at least 16 years old and capable of forming a binding contract.
 If you are using the App on behalf of an organization, you represent you have the authority to bind that organization to these Terms.

 ---